RahilModi/yelp-friend-recommendation/README.md

-# Friend Recommendation with Yelp dataset using Link Predection Techniques
+# Friend Recommendation using Link Predection Techniques
 A system to recommend friends based on food preference using Yelp dataset